glitchcodes/portfolio/README.md

-# Personal Portfolio | glitchcodes.me
+# Personal Portfolio | vincetampos.com

 This is my personal website showing my portfolio of my previous works.
 This may go under many changes as I improve my skills in website development.
 This will also serve as my future reference in my resume.